opentraveldata/geobases/README.rst

 data.
 It also works with non-geographical data, except for map visualizations :).

-There are embedded data sources in the project, but you may easily play with your own data in addition to the available ones.
+There are embedded data sources in the project, but you can easily play with your own data in addition to the available ones.
-Csv files containing data about airports, train stations, countries, ... are loaded, then you may:
+Csv files containing data about airports, train stations, countries, ... are loaded, then you can:

 -  performs various types of queries ( *find this key*, or *find keys with this property*)
 -  *fuzzy searches* based on string distance ( *find things roughly named like this*)